mozilla/dxr/docs/source/getting-started.rst

    Be sure to replace the placeholder paths in the above config.

+By building your project with clang and under the control of :program:`dxr-index.py`, DXR gets a chance to interpose a custom compiler plugin that emits analysis data.
+We then process that into an index.

 If you have a non-C++ project and simply want a text index, the ``build_command`` can be set to :file:`/bin/true` or some other do-nothing command.